RaulPPelaez/UAMMD/README.md

 A CUDA Molecular Dynamics code made into modules for expandability and generality.
 It is coded into separated modules, with a Driver that can hold many modules in order to construct a simulation.
 For example, Driver could have a velocityVerlet module and and PairForces interactor module to create a molecular dynamics simulation.
 Or a DPD integrator module with Nbody interactor module, etc.

-There are two types of modules:
+There are three types of modules:

       1. Integrators
       2. Interactors
+	  3. Measurables

 **Interactors**